-In a world where data are becoming everyday more easily available, such business and social sciences as management, economics, sociology and psychology are struggling to better identify and understand how human behaviors, everyday interactions and decision-making processes are related together: indeed, the main actor of social systems – the human being – still remains today the most important and unpredictable factor.
+In a world where data are becoming every day more easily available, such business and social sciences as management, economics, sociology, and psychology are struggling to better identify and understand how human behaviors, everyday interactions, and decision-making processes are related together: indeed, the main actor of social systems – the human being – remains today the most important and unpredictable factor.

 However, the standard methods of investigation commonly applied by the aforementioned disciplines, even considering a perfect knowledge of individual decision-making rules and behaviors, does not guarantee the possibility of predicting the macroscopic structure (Epstein, 2007) and the emergent properties of the complex systems that we see in reality (e.g. economic markets, crowds, online communities).

-To fill this gap, new methods of research, in line with the recent computational power resources, have arisen during the last decade during the last decade: in fact, Computational Social Science, an ambitious interdisciplinary field, is able today to provide advanced computing techniques capable of “growing up” phenomena from the bottom-up (e.g. from individual behaviors to groups formation, from isolated businesses to innovation diffusion).
+To fill this gap, new methods of research, in line with the recent computational power resources, have arisen during the last decade:, Computational Social Science, an ambitious interdisciplinary field, is able today to provide advanced computing techniques capable of “growing up” phenomena from the bottom-up (e.g. from individual behaviors to groups formation, from isolated businesses to innovation diffusion).
 These methods, grounded on the paradigm of the Generative Science (Epstein, 2007), have proven to bring to counterintuitive insights about social and organizational phenomena.

 In this way, APRESO encourages the development of computational models, such as Social Simulations, which specifically aim to address social issues or to recreate and investigate organizational social processes.
-APRESO intends to support and foster the scientific knowledge through innovative methodologies on themes of interested for the social and organizational research and consultancy.
+APRESO intends to support and foster scientific knowledge through innovative methodologies on themes of interest for social and organizational research and consultancy.

-As an example, the main themes investigated so far by means of Social Simulations include:
+As an example, the main themes investigated so far employing Social Simulations include: